-Pay rates for dancers depend on your ability, as well as how often you work and what type of work you do.
+Pay rates for dancers vary depending on ability, how often they work and what type of work they do.

-There are guidelines of pay rates for dancers, but what you earn depends on your ability as well as how often you work, and what type of work you do.
+Pay rates for dancers vary depending on ability, experience, how often they work and what type of work they do.
 Work may be irregular, and many dancers rely on second jobs to make a living.

 What you will do

 Dancers may do some or all of the following:

 - attend dance classes to rehearse movements and learn techniques